-Our CubedHost review today will be examining everything the game hosting platform offers its users.
+Our CubedHost review today will be examining everything the game hosting platform offers its users, and comparing it against the selection of Rust server hosting companies.
 To do this, we already have a framework in place to gauge CubedHost’s all-around efficiency.
 So the review comes out as unbiased as possible, here are the areas we will be taking a closer look at.

 - Customer support

 - Available games

 - Coupons and promotions

 Although we are looking at coupons and promotions, it does not affect our final verdict.

 Before we delve into the main review, here are a few up and downsides associated with using CubedHost.